 Treating the Abuser & the Child

 The abuser should get help as soon as possible.
 The parent should enroll in anger management classes as well as seek professional help from a licensed therapist.
-If you are a parent that is seeking custody of your children due to this abuse, you should be sure to hire an attorney that has experience handling cases with abuse allegations.
+If you are a parent that is seeking custody of your children due to this abuse, you should be sure to hire a family law attorney that has experience handling cases with child abuse allegations.